OscarSantosMu/hunting-for-exoplanets-with-AI/infra/terraform/README.md

 ```

 > **Note:** Storage account and key vault names must be globally unique.
 Override `storage_account_name` / `key_vault_name` if the defaults are already taken.

+The FastAPI deployment pulls the container image from the project ACR.
+Override `api_container_repository`, `api_container_image_tag`, or inject additional application settings through `api_app_settings` if you deploy a differently tagged image or need environment variables.

 After the workspace is provisioned you can register models, create environments, and manage online endpoints with the Azure ML CLI or SDK.